We are a dedicated team committed to elevating the role of Community Health Workers (CHWs) in North Carolina.

 She holds a Masters in Public Health and currently lives in Newton, NC with her husband and two children and teaches Zumba at the local library.

 A first-generation Mexican American, Lupe Avalos was born and raised in North Carolina.
 At a young age she directly observed the many challenges her community experienced in everyday life.
 Helping those with barriers brought her great joy, and knew she wanted to work supporting those facing any obstacles.

 With 13 years of experience in healthcare, the last 6 have been the most rewarding working directly with her community.
 Lupe hopes to “poner su granito de arena” do her part in making even a small impact.

 Having a huge love for the outdoors, Lupe enjoys spending time hiking, biking, and traveling with her husband and 2 daughters.
 You can be sure to find her at a racing function or off-roading spending time with family and friends.

 Tania Harper has a rich background in non-profit and government domains, displaying an unwavering commitment to service.
-Her most transformative experience was serving as a Peace Corps volunteer in Morocco, where she helped individuals and families navigate social, health, educational, and legal systems.
-There, she co-created health-focused and educational programs while contributing to gender equity initiatives and cultural competency training for fellow volunteers.
+Throughout her career, she has accompanied individuals and families in navigating social, health, educational, and legal systems.
+One of her most notable experiences was serving as a Peace Corps volunteer in Morocco, where she supported local development of health-focused and educational programs while contributing to gender equity initiatives and cultural competency training for fellow volunteers.

 Over the last decade, Tania has flourished as a public health professional, working with teams to wield data for enduring positive change.
 She champions the significance of data equity as a vital component within the context of health equity.
 With honor, Tania enthusiastically directs her skills toward supporting North Carolina's Community Health Workers.